kvalle/schmansible/bloggpost/choosing-a-framework.md

     This is especially important in a large organization where a lot of different people need to read and understand the code, or in a setting where you frequently need to train new people.

-    In the ideal case, the DSL should be so obvious that even non-technical people get something out of reading it.
+    In the ideal case, the DSL should be so easily understandable that even non-technical people get something out of reading it.

 - **Which abstractions does it provide?**